Introduction

 df_iris

-This time we will perform a binary logistic regression classification, focusing only on data with class = 0, 1.
-For simplicity, we assume that the two features are petal length and petal width.
+This time, we will perform binary classification.
+We will focus only on data with class = 0, 1.
+Also, for simplicity, we will use two features: petal length and petal width.

 df_iris = df_iris[['petal length (cm)', 'petal width (cm)', 'class']]